bernhste/frida-test/README.md

 # frida-test Documentation

 This is a small test framework which runs on the target.
 It is used to unit test Frida code running on actual devices.
-It was originaly developed to test the Frida agent code used in [frooky](https://github.com/cpholguera/frooky).
+It was originally developed to test the Frida agent code used in [frooky](https://github.com/cpholguera/frooky).

 The following chapters explain how to write and run tests.